 Teen Craft & Trade Intensives

-Join North Bennet Street School’s Teen Craft & Trade Intensives this summer!
-Designed for rising high school sophomores, juniors, and seniors, these week-long programs offer an exciting introduction to hands-on trades and crafts in a supportive, small-class setting.
+Join North Bennet Street School’s Teen Craft & Trade Intensives during the February and April 2026 school breaks!
+Designed for high school sophomores, juniors, and seniors (ages 15-18), these week-long programs offer an exciting introduction to hands-on trades and crafts in a supportive, small-class setting.

 Led by expert NBSS faculty and alumni, students will develop real-world skills, expand their network, and create something with their hands—all while exploring career pathways in the skilled trades.
 All classes take place at our award-winning 64,000 sf facility in Boston’s historic North End neighborhood.